xocolatl-aficionado/PetriNetRunner/README.md

 ### lola 5P-deadlock.lola -f 5P-deadlock.formula -s

-## 4 out of 5 philosophers can eat
+## 2 opposite philosophers can eat at a time

 One way to solve the dining philosopher problem is to ensure that each philosopher picks up both forks on either side simultaneously when they are done thinking and ready to eat instead of locking up resources when they arent quite ready to use them.